Disappearance of Suzanne Lyall: Disappearance

 In late February 1998, Suzanne's manager at Babbage's recalled that she had been stressed about an upcoming midterm exam, which she said she needed not only to pass but excel on.
 She took it the morning of March 2 and attended other classes until 4 p.m.
 After that, she went from the school's North Campus, where she lived in the Colonial Quad dorm, to her job at Babbage's.
 According to her manager, she felt she had "done OK" on the exam and was somewhat subdued.
 She worked there until the store closed at 9 p.m., then boarded a Capital District Transportation Authority bus, returning her to campus around 9:20 p.m.

 The bus driver, who regularly worked that route, confirmed later that he had seen her board his bus.
 However, he was not certain that he had seen her exit the bus at the Collins Circle stop on campus, a short walk from her dormitory.
 He could only say with certainty that she was not on the bus when he reached the end of the route downtown.
 A friend of Suzanne says she saw Suzanne exit the bus at the Collins Circle stop.
 It was approximately 9:45 p.m.
-She has never been seen again.
+She has not been seen since.